Tyxiang/http-ssd-service/README.md

 - Designed for quickly build micro service;
 - Run first, and then decide what it is;
-- Set object attributes and methods through the http interface;
-- Actually, do everything through the http interface, including: authn/config/attribut/method/persistence/log, etc;
+- Do everything through the http interface, including: config/attribut/persistence/log, etc;
+- Set object attributes through the http interface by yaml;
+- Use standard http methods (POST/GET/PUT/DELETE, etc.) as object methods;
 - The http interface follow [HTTP Data Access Rule][r];
 - Drive method by Lua script;
 - Developed in Golang, small, high concurrency and no dependence;